-Problem Statement 1: Parents are not aware of the volunteer opportunities available to them.
+Problem Statement 1: Parental engagement is not at a high level for parents on campus as evidenced by limited participation through volunteer and PTA.
 Root Cause: Red Oak Elementary needs to improve use of the volunteer portal.

 Priority Problem Statements